Source Insight 3.x Frequently Asked Questions

 Q: How can I print the syntax coloring?

-A: Source Insight 3.x support printing the syntax coloring and formatting.
+A: Source Insight 3.x supports printing the syntax coloring and formatting.
 Before printing, select File > Page Setup and make sure that the check box that say "Print syntax formatting" is checked.
 Version 2.x cannot print syntax coloring.

 Q: How can I print the Relation Window?